Wrangel Island

+The natural complex of the Wrangel Island Reserve has been included in the UNESCO World Heritage List since 2004.

 Toponymy

-Captain Thomas Long named Wrangel Island for Baron Ferdinand von Wrangel, who was a Baltic German explorer and Admiral in the Imperial Russian Navy.
+Captain Thomas Long named Wrangel Island after Baron Ferdinand von Wrangel, who was a Baltic German explorer and Admiral in the Imperial Russian Navy.
 Captain Long, published in The Honolulu Advertiser, November 1867:

 Baron von Wrangel never managed to visit the island.
 Wrangel had noticed swarms of birds flying north, and, questioning the native population, determined that there must be an island undiscovered by Europeans existing in the Arctic Ocean.
 He searched for it during his Kolymskaya expedition (1823–1824), but failed to find it.

 Geography

 Wrangel Island is about 150 km long from east to west and 80 km wide from north to south, with an area of 7600 km2.
-It is separated from the Siberian mainland by the Long Strait, and the island itself is a landmark separating the East Siberian Sea from the Chukchi Sea on the northern end.
+It is separated from the Siberian mainland by the De Long Strait, and the island itself is a landmark separating the East Siberian Sea from the Chukchi Sea on the northern end.
 The distance to the closest point on the mainland is 140 km.

 The island's topography consists of a southern coastal plain that is on average 15 km wide; a 40 km wide east-west trending central belt of low-relief mountains, with the highest elevations at the Tsentral'nye Mountain Range; and a roughly 25 km wide northern coastal plain.
 The highest mountain on this island is Gora Sovetskaya with an elevation of 1096 m above mean sea level, although mostly the mountains are a little over 500 m above mean sea level.
 The island's mountain ranges terminate at sea cliffs at either end of the island.
 Blossom Point is the westernmost point and Waring Point (Mys Uering) the easternmost point of the island.
 Despite its mountainous terrain and high latitude, Wrangel Island is not glaciated.

 Wrangel Island belongs administratively to the Chukotka Autonomous Okrug of the Russian Federation.
 The island has a weather station at Blossom Point and, formerly, two Chukchi fishing settlements on the southern side of the island (Ushakovskoye and Zvyozdny on the shore of Somnitelnaya Bay).